Medical Image Characteristics and Quality Factors

 To go to a specific topic, click on topic title below.

-The medical image is a window into the human body.
 It is formed by the imaging modalities that use various forms of radiation and energy to open the body to visualization. |

 Generally, the factors that affect image quality for any specific imaging method have a direct effect on one or more of these specific characteristics.
 A knowledge of these relationships is necessary for: